sphinxbio/platechain/README.md

 This file contains a single function, `parse_plates`, which takes a dataframe and returns a list of dataframes, one for each plate.

 It also exposes a [LangChain](langchain.com) chain using [LCEL](https://python.langchain.com/docs/expression_language/) which can be modified to support your specific usecase.

+## Limitations

+- Currently only supports 24, 96, and 384 well plates.
+1536 well plates are coming soon!
+- Only handles plate data that is visually laid out in a grid.
+If your plate data is already in a table (e.g. a timeseries), this package will not parse it correctly.

 ## Contributing